 Vaccines are an important part of staying healthy with diabetes.

 Staying healthy with diabetes involves more than just the daily management of your blood sugar.
-People living with diabetes can sometimes face a higher risk of acute illness and complications, including preventable illnesses, which makes diabetes vaccine recommendations especially important.
+People living with diabetes can sometimes face a higher risk of acute illness and complications, including preventable illnesses, which makes vaccine recommendations in this group especially important.

 Even slightly elevated blood glucose levels can increase your risk of infection, so recovering from an illness can be a longer, more difficult process for people with diabetes.
 Physical stress from the infection can also contribute to spikes in blood sugar.

-For all of these reasons, it's essential that you stay up-to-date on these diabetes vaccine recommendations.
+For all of these reasons, it’s essential for people with diabetes to stay up-to-date on these recommended vaccines.

 Even when carefully managed, flu can be dangerous for people with type 1 or type 2 diabetes.
 According to the CDC, the flu shot has a long-established safety record for individuals living with diabetes and can help to prevent or minimize the impact of the flu and flu-related complications.
 For the best protection, try to schedule a flu shot before the end of October so that antibodies have time to develop before flu season is in full swing.

 People living with either type 1 or type 2 diabetes may be at a higher risk of contracting pneumonia, particularly as a complication of flu.
 The pneumococcal vaccine can help prevent pneumonia, meningitis, and bacteremia, and your doctor or Rite Aid Pharmacist can advise you on the best time to get it.

 Shingles is caused by the varicella-zoster virus and in many cases can lead to a painful rash and nerve pain, with side effects including fever, headache, chills, and upset stomach.
 In a more severe form, the virus may affect the eyes and could cause vision loss.
 Vaccination is the only way to reduce your risk of developing shingles.